Flutter and Rust combined. Creating a plugin to support various operating systems

 - Your

-folder should have a similar structure (old plugin template):1 2 3
+.libfolder should have a similar structure (old plugin template):1 2 3

-├── lib ├── bridge_generated.dart └── flutter_rust_plugin.dart
+├── lib ├── bridge_generated.dart └── flutter_rust_plugin.dartWhere

 static const base = 'rust_part'; static final path = Platform.isWindows? '$base.dll' : 'lib$base.so'; static late final dylib = Platform.isIOS ?
 DynamicLibrary.process() : Platform.isMacOS ?
-DynamicLibrary.executable() : DynamicLibrary.open(path); static late final api = RustPartImpl(dylib);
+DynamicLibrary.executable() : DynamicLibrary.open(path); static late final api = RustPartImpl(dylib);The

-.
+RustPartImplis the name of the class inbridge_generated.dart, the one class that extendsFlutterRustBridgeBase.
 In order to call the method from library, use:await api.methodName();

 References